-coordinate the calculation of technical provisions;
+- coordinate the calculation of technical provisions; - ensure the appropriateness of the methodologies and underlying models used as well as the assumptions made in the calculation of technical provisions;

-- ensure the appropriateness of the methodologies and underlying models used as well as the assumptions made in the calculation of technical provisions; - assess the sufficiency and quality of the data used in the calculation of technical provisions; - compare best estimates against experience; - inform the Board of Directors on the reliability and adequacy of the calculation of technical provisions; - oversee the calculation of technical provisions in the cases set out in Article 82 of Directive 2009/138/EC; - express an opinion on the overall underwriting policy; - express an opinion on the adequacy of reinsurance arrangements; and - contribute to the effective implementation of the risk-management system., in particular with respect to the risk modelling underlying the calculation of the capital requirements and the ORSA.
+- back-test actual results against estimates to improve the quality of current reserves and the methodology used; - assess the sufficiency and quality of the data used in the calculation of technical provisions; compare best estimates against experience; - inform the Board of Directors on the reliability and adequacy of the calculation of technical provisions; - report at least annually to the Board on the tasks undertaken, any identified shortcomings and recommendations on how to remedy deficiencies; oversee the calculation of technical provisions in the cases set out in Article 82 of Directive 2009/138/EC; - express an opinion on the overall underwriting policy; - express an opinion on the adequacy of reinsurance arrangements; and - contribute to the effective implementation of the risk-management system., in particular with respect to the risk modelling underlying the calculation of the capital requirements and the ORSA.

-The Company has outsourced the Actuarial Function and the Actuarial Function holder coordinates the calculation of the technical provisions ensuring that the calculation is compliant with the requirements regarding the calculation of technical provisions and reported on those calculations to EIL, including reporting whether there are any uncertainties connected to this calculation in the Actuarial Function Report.
+The Company outsources its Actuarial Function, and the Actuarial Function holder coordinates the calculation of the technical provisions ensuring that the calculation is compliant with the requirements regarding the calculation of technical provisions and reported on those calculations to EIL, including reporting whether there are any uncertainties connected to this calculation in the Actuarial Function Report.

-B.7 Outsourcing
+B.8 Outsourcing

 To conduct operations as effectively and efficiently as possible, the Company finds it advantageous to outsource certain functions.
-The Company has in place an outsourcing policy to ensure that the development and implementation of any proposal to outsource operational functions are carried out in a rigorous, transparent and a consultative manner that ensures the Company's best interests are served.
+The Company has in place an Outsourcing Policy to ensure that the development and implementation of any proposal to outsource operational functions are carried out in a rigorous, transparent and a consultative manner that ensures the Company's best interests are served.

-Notwithstanding the processes and procedures in place, effort is made to maintain several activities or key functions in-house and only outsource them in case of situations wherein finding suitable replacement would be cumbersome and would result in the interruption of internal Company processes.
+Notwithstanding the processes and procedures in place, effort is made to maintain several activities or key functions in-house and only outsource them in case of situations wherein finding suitable replacement would be cumbersome and would result in the interruption of internal processes.